Complete Mulhacen hiking guide: The top of the Iberian Peninsula!

 From Malaga to Capileira it takes about 2 hours driving the A7 along the coast taking off above Motril towards Capileira.

 It’s easy to find Capileira with the GPS, so you shouldn’t get lost.
-Parking in Capileira is easy along the road as long as you come early.
+Parking in Capileira is easy along the road as long as you come early and it’s for free.

 What to bring when hiking Mulhacen in one day